 The floor must be strong enough to support the weight of the house and everything in it.
 Not forgetting, it must also resist moisture and pests.
 The most common flooring materials are wood, concrete, tile, and carpet.
+If you are unsure what flooring material to use, it's best to contact local concrete contractors in Atlanta.
 When choosing a flooring material, consider the following:

 The floor must resist moisture, which is more critical in wet climates or if the house is near water.
 Materials that resist moisture well are concrete, tile, and vinyl.
 Carpet is not a good choice for wet areas because it harbors mold and mildew.
 If concerned about slippery surfaces, choose a material with a rougher texture.